Curriculum

 Biblical Studies

 Our teachers and students are encouraged to see the world through a biblical lens.
 The Biblical Studies subject, which is implemented across all levels, acts as an integral part of our curriculum.
-For younger students in Kindergarten classes, teachers instill Christian values and biblical messages in a fun and meaningful way through songs, dances, and class activities.
-Up to the Junior School level, Biblical Studies form part of the core subjects alongside maths, science, social studies, arts, and language.
-Students are encouraged to see the connection among subjects they learn from a biblical perspective.
-At the Senior School level, students learn about the truth of Christianity as more than religion and gain inspiration by witnessing God’s redemptive work found in the Bible and throughout history.
+For younger students in Kindergarten classes, teachers instill Christian values and Biblical messages in a fun and meaningful way through songs, dances and class activities.
+Up to the Junior School level, Biblical Studies form part of the core subjects alongside maths, science, social studies, arts and language.
+Students are encouraged to see the connection among subjects they learn from a Biblical perspective.
+At the Senior School level, students learn the facts of Christianity as a religion and get inspired by seeing and learning about God’s redemptive work found in the Bible and throughout history.

 Service Learning